Adrian-Benavente/grill/README.md

 the [Box Alignment Specification](https://drafts.csswg.org/css-align/).

-- **align-items**: `-start`, `-center` or `-end`, specifies how the elements inside the grid cells will be aligned in the block axis; `stretch` is the default value if you skip this class.
+- **align-items**: `-start`, `-center` or `-end`, specifies how the elements inside the grid cells will be aligned in the block axis; `-stretch` is the default value if you skip this class.

 - **justify-items**: `-start`, `-center` or `-end`, specifies how the elements inside the grid cells will be aligned in the inline axis; `stretch` is the default value if you skip this class.